aimclub/Fedot.Industrial/docs/source/introduction/architecture.rst

 feature space and an automated classification model design using a graph-based pipeline representation and evolutionary optimization.

+The end-to-end workflow of the FEDOT-TSC is presented in figure below.
+There are three major blocks: (1) feature design, (2) pipeline design, and (3) ensembling models or features.

 .. image:: img_introduction/architecture.png
    :width: 700px
    :align: center
    :alt: Architecture of FEDOT

+According to the scheme, the input data (Input Data block) in the form of time series goes to the Feature Design block.
+The selected features are the input data for the Model Design block, where the evolutionary algorithm (Evolutionary Optimizer block) selects the optimal Pipeline for solving the classification problem, and, if necessary, an error correction model is applied.
+The final pipelines are then applied to obtain predictions, which are interpreted with application in the corresponding block.
+To evaluate the quality of the intermediate results and the final predictions, the Quality Analyzer block is created, implementing various evaluation metrics.

 For the machine learning pipeline creation, represented as an acyclic graph, we used an approach based on an evolutionary algorithm [8]_.